 Many people are familiar with the “hands-on” method of working with organizing clients.
 When working hands-on, the organizer and client agree on a date and time, the organizer travels to the client’s home or office (or sometimes storage unit), and together they make a plan and then execute it.
 The organizer and client work side-by-side, with the organizer helping the client to make decisions about their organizing goals, then choosing what to cull, where to store the remainder, and how to use all the physical objects in the space.
 Organizers will typically help to discard, pack, and move large quantities of stuff in the process.

 By contrast, virtual organizing is done via phone, video chat, or other technology.
-Organizer and client are no longer in the same space, but the organizer is seeing the area using photos or a live video tour.
-Client and organizer still work together to agree on goals and make decisions, but the organizer is no longer in the room to help carry, sort and store the items in the space.
+The organizer and client are no longer in the same space, but the organizer sees the area using photos or a live video tour.
+The client and organizer still work together to agree on goals and make decisions, but the organizer is no longer in the room to help carry, sort and store the items in the space.

 Advantages of Virtual Organizing